nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 Layout blocks are elements of a layout that can be reused in other layouts configuration.
 In each layout block, you can insert properties along with their configuration.

-Nuxeo Studio provides a variety of Layout Blocks templates:

-- **Title/description element template**: To create a single document layout block that contains, by default, the title and description properties.
-Properties can be added to the block.
-- **Document Page template**: To configure your own document tabs.
-- **Drawer Page template**: To customize your drawer menu.
-- **Main Page template**: To display specific information in custom pages.
-- **Dialog Action template**: To add a button opening a dialog box.
-- **Script Action template**: To add a button running an automation script.

 When creating or editing a form, you can drag and drop properties from any schema.
 Then, you can configure them individually.

 In any of your **Layouts**, you can drag and drop your Layout Blocks from the catalog.